 Click on the following links to download the Artifact Report Templates for each course.

 The Master’s e-Portfolio is submitted and reviewed by three Educational Technology faculty during the semester in which the student intends to graduate.
 In addition to successfully completing all other program requirements, the student must also receive a “Pass” judgment on the e-Portfolio from at least 2 of the 3 faculty reviewers in order to graduate.
-Click on the following link to download the 30-Hour Review Form.

 The e-portfolio evaluations will be evaluated in your final semester before graduation.

-You may develop your e-Portfolio on a number of platforms, including a blog or hosted web site.
-If you have web authoring experience, you may develop your own custom e-portfolio web site.
+You may develop your e-Portfolio on a number of platforms, including a blog or hosted website.
+If you have web authoring experience, you may develop your own custom e-portfolio website.
 Despite your preferred platform, your e-portfolio must include all of the elements described in previous sections.